-Figure 1-iii-b New Licenses Canadian and AAU Peer Institutions, 2005-06 to 2007-08
+Figure 1-iii-b New Licenses Canadian and AAU Peer Institutions, 2006-07 to 2008-09

-The chart below provides the three-year sum of new licenses for Canadian and AAU peer institutions from 2005-06 to 2007-08.
+The chart below provides the three-year sum of new licenses for Canadian and AAU peer institutions.

-Data Source: Published AUTM Survey FY 2006, 2007, and 2008.
-BioDiscovery Toronto 2009 Summary Report on 'AUTM Compatible' Indicators FY2008.
+Data Source: Published AUTM Survey FY 2007, 2008, and AUTM STATT 3.0 FY2009.
+MaRS Innovation 2011 Summary Report on 'AUTM Compatible' Indicators FY2009.

-Note: G13 institutions are shown in capital letters.
+Note: Canadian peer institutions are shown in capital letters.

 Where available, University of Toronto (w affiliates) includes affiliate hospitals: Bloorview Kids Rehab, Centre for Addiction and Mental Health, Hospital for Sick Children, Sunnybrook Health Sciences Centre, and University Health Network.
 British Columbia, Dalhousie, McGill, McMaster, Montreal, Ottawa, Waterloo and Western include affiliate institutions.
 Washington includes Washington Research Foundation in all years.

-Wisconsin reported as W.A.R.F./ Univ. of Wisconsin Madison.
+Wisconsin reported as W.A.R.F./ Univ. of Wisconsin Madison

 Data for University of California at Berkeley only available as part of University of California system (not shown).
-Data for University of Illinois-Urbana Champaigne, University of Michigan - Ann Arbor, and University of Minnesota-Twin Cities are only available at system level.
+Data for University of Texas at Austin only available as part of University of Texas System (not shown).
+Data for University of Illinois-Urbana Champaign, University of Michigan - Ann Arbor, and University of

+Minnesota-Twin Cities are only available at system level.
 System level data for these three peers are shown.